Chapter 70: Execution of Instruments

 - Project Design of new buildings and building additions with a total project cost greater than $5,000,000 will be presented to the Board of Curators for informational review before design is complete and construction contracts are awarded.

-- A quarterly report shall be provided to the Board for construction contracts, including Construction Manager contracts, more than $500,000.
+- An annual report shall be provided to the Board for construction contracts, including Construction Manager contracts, more than $500,000.